GLOBAL MARKETS-Shares flat as policy optimism cools

 In a further sign of Europe's worsening economic conditions, France's central bank said the French economy was likely to slip into a shallow recession in the third quarter.

-Brent crude hit a three-month high after data showed U.S. crude stocks fell more than expected and as concerns deepened over the immediate outlook for North Sea oil production.
+Brent crude hit a three-month high after data showed U.S. crude stocks fell sharply and as concerns deepened over the immediate outlook for North Sea oil production.

-The FTSEurofirst 300 index of top European shares closed up 0.2 percent.
+The FTSEurofirst 300 index of top European shares provisionally closed up 0.1 percent.
 European shares had gained since Draghi first signaled a more interventionist stance to defend the euro two weeks ago.

-"There's been a little bit of pullback, a little bit of profit-taking, but we don't really see a lot of action," said Stephen Carl, principal and head of U.S. Equity Trading at the Williams Capital Group LP.
+"We've had a pretty good run," said Lazard Capital Markets Managing Director Art Hogan.
+"We're in a position in the market now where there are no clear catalysts and yet we've been inching higher.
+The market seems to be finding its path of least resistance."

-Standard Chartered Bank, under fire because of accusations it violated U.S. laws by hiding $250 billion in transactions tied to Iran, clawed back some of its huge losses and was up more than 7 percent.
-The British bank's shares dived 16.4 percent on Tuesday on hefty volume.
+Standard Chartered Bank, under fire from accusations it violated U.S. laws by hiding $250 billion in transactions tied to Iran, clawed back some of its huge losses and was up more than 7 percent.
+The British bank's shares dived 16.4 percent on T ues day on hefty volume.

 Draghi has said the bank may buy the short-term bonds of euro zone nations battling with rising yields on their debt, but that any action had to be in conjunction with the euro zone's bailout funds and under strict conditions.